 The breadfruit orchard development program has yet to have a significant impact on fresh and frozen breadfruit exports.
-Although the export data for the first 2-months of 2018 - suggest that this starting to change - approximately 6 tonnes has been exported from January - February 2018.
-This included the first export breadfruit to be sourced from PBP orchard development program.
-The slower than expected impact can be explained by three (3) mitigating factors: the closure of the business that was the leading breadfruit exporter; the impact of severe Cyclone Winston; and, the unnecessarily excessive bait-spray requirements for fresh breadfruit exports to New Zealand under the BQA.
+Although the export data for the first 2-months of 2018 - suggest that this starting to change - with over 8,474 kgs of fresh breadfruit exported to New Zealand, this is higher than total annual exports for the past 9 years.
+This increase can be attributed to the substantial investment in research and commercial breadfruit production over the past six years led by Nature's Way Cooperative through the ACIAR funded Pacific Breadfruit Project.

+The slower than expected impact can be explained by three (3) mitigating factors: the closure of the leading breadfruit export business; the impact of severe Cyclone Winston; and, the unnecessarily excessive bait-spray requirements for fresh breadfruit exports to New Zealand under the BQA.
 These are discussed briefly below:

 - The loss from the industry of the leading breadfruit exporter.
-The Lautoka based National Exports, closed as an exporting business 2014 after the death of company's Managing Director.
+The Lautoka based National • Exports, closed as an exporting business 2014 after the death of company's Managing Director.
 National was the leading breadfruit product exporter.
-The company pioneered the development of frozen breadfruit exports to the United States in the 1990s and was one of the two companies exporting fresh breadfruit to New Zealand.
-The gap left by departure of National has yet to be filled.
+The company pioneered the development of frozen breadfruit exports to the United States in the 1990s and was one of two companies exporting fresh breadfruit to New Zealand.
+The gap left by the departure of National has yet to be filled.
 Although it encouraging to note that the Mahen's Exports, the other long standing fresh breadfruit exporter, recommenced exports to New Zealand in 2017 and the company's first exports in 2018 was largely sourced from breadfruit orchards that were developed by the PBP.
 This shipment was followed into the market as part of this market study as reported below.
 The NWC's Board has approved the Cooperative becoming involved in fresh breadfruit exports, if necessary, as a "proof of concept" to encourage private exporter involvement.
 There has been increasing private exporter involvement in frozen/cooked breadfruit, with Sai Yee Foods exports to Australia.
 For more than a decade this company has not been able to secure sufficient breadfruit supply to meet the immediate demand in Australia.
 In January 2018, Managing Director Ken Yee, met with the leading breadfruit orchard farmers to source their supplies for coming season - with the expectation of placing and order of 10 to 15 tonnes depending on price.
 Meetings have also been arranged with the AMA Marketing Manager. - TC Winston.
 This category 5 cyclone struck in January 2016 with western Viti Levu provinces of Ba and Ra being amongst the worst affected areas.
 While very few breadfruit orchard trees were destroyed, the cyclone severely setback the emerging breadfruit fruiting by more than a year (see section 1.6 above for the impact of climate change on breadfruit). - The BQA bait spray requirements.
-The bilateral quarantine agreement (BQA) for the export of fresh breadfruit from Fiji to New Zealand requires that the fruit must be protein bait sprayed for six weeks before shipping The fruit is then HTFA treated prior to shipment (figures 21 & 22).
+The bilateral quarantine agreement (BQA) for the export of fresh breadfruit from Fiji to New Zealand requires that the fruit must be sprayed with protein bait for six weeks before shipping The fruit is then HTFA treated prior to shipment (figures 21 & 22).